• Home

 Atlas

-The Water Adaptation Techniques Atlas (WATA) compiles information about responses to water scarcity in the southwestern U.S., presented in the form of case studies.
-Each case is pinned to a geographic location where the action takes place.
+The Water Adaptation Techniques Atlas (WATA) compiles information about responses to the changing water cycle in the Southwestern U.S., as well as Hawaiʻi and the US-Affiliated Pacific Islands (USAPI).
+Each case study is pinned to a geographic location where the water adaption action takes place.
 To get started, click on a case in the map or use the filter or search tools, above.
-Please submit suggestions and comments about this tool here.
+Please submit case study ideas, other suggestion, and comments for WATA here.

 How to Use WATA